Web application

 virtualenv = /apps/reader/

-You can also run the web application with the serve
+You can also run the web application with the web command.

 so it probably won’t scale well past a single user.